 A paper in the July, 2011 issue of Personality and Social Psychology Bulletin by Nir Halevy, Yair Berson, and Adam Galinsky explored why people seek out visionary leaders.

-suggests that there are two conflicting sets of qualities that people look for in a leader.
+Research on leadership suggests that there are two conflicting sets of qualities that people look for in a leader.
 At times, people want a visionary-a leader who will guide them to be better than themselves.
 At other times, though, people seem to want a leader who is one of them-a person that they can relate to.
 Indeed, in the 2000 election, George W. Bush gained in popularity over Al Gore, because he was seen as likeable.
 Bush was a candidate people could imagine sitting down and talking to over a beer.

 In one study, Halevy, Berson, and Galinsky had college students read a scenario in which they experienced a personal crisis (they were trapped in a burning apartment) or a group crisis (their fraternity/sorority house burned down and, although nobody was hurt, everything was destroyed).
 Unsurprisingly, students reading these scenarios felt sad, scared, and anxious.